HashimThePassionate/ultimate-mysql-bootcamp/03_inserting,_updating,_and_deleting_data/01_inserting_a_row/readme.md

 ### Inserting a Row

 - *INSERT INTO*: This adds new rows to a table.
 - Inserting a row in SQL means adding a new record to a table within a database.
 It's one of the fundamental operations in database management and is  typically done using the INSERT INTO statement.
-Here's a basic syntax:
+Here's a basic syntax:-

 ```sql
 USE sql_store;